trsong/trsong.github.io/_posts/2021-02-01-DailyQuestionsFeb.md

 - The lower bound of guessing number is `max(nums)`, as max element has to present in some subarray.
 - The upper bound of guessing number is `sum(nums)` as sum of subarray cannot exceed sum of entire array.

+We can use the guessing number to cut the array greedily so that each parts cannot exceed the guessing number:
 - If the guessing number is lower than expected, then we over-cut the array.  (cut more than k parts)
 - If the guessing number is higher than expected, then we under-cut the array.  (cut less than k parts)